Ship to Shore (TV series): Production

 Series one was produced by David Rapsey and Barbi Taylor, series two and three by Barbi Taylor and Paul Barron, who was also the executive producer of all three series.

 The series was filmed on location in Point Peron and Rockingham, Perth, with shots of Garden Island and the bridge to HMAS Stirling creating the feel of an island.
 Additional interior classroom filming was performed in Applecross Primary School, Applecross.

-The show was produced by Barron Films Limited Production for Australia's ABC, Channel 9 and Ravensburger (Germany) with the support of the Film Finance Corporation of Australia and ScreenWest.
+The show was produced by Barron Films Limited for and in association with the Nine Network and ABC in Australia, Ravensburger (Germany), the BBC (UK; Series 1 only), and Nickelodeon (US; Series 3 only), with the support of the Film Finance Corporation of Australia and ScreenWest.
+ABC began airing repeats of the series after their original Nine airings in 1994.

 International airings

 The series was also distributed internationally having been sold to China, Germany, Iceland, Ireland, Israel, The Netherlands, New Zealand, Spain, Poland, Portugal, Latin America, The United Kingdom and The United States.